A Wild Last Boss Appeared!: Seven Heroes

 One of the Seven Heroes who defeated Lufas 200 years ago, and the ruler of the nation of Gjallarhorn.
-Being a member of the long-lived Heaven-Winged race, he is still alive in the present day.
-However, he is privately depressed with his inability to solve his country's problems, believing Lufas was a far better ruler than himself.
+Being a member of the long-lived Heaven-Winged race, he is still alive in the present day, but has lost his right wing following a battle with Orm.
+Though a king, he is privately depressed with his position, believing Lufas was a far better ruler than himself.
 Fortunately, he ultimately regains his resolve following a scolding from the summoned Lufas.
+He is later revealed to be Virgo's biological father.